AnjanaTameem/Bangla-Food-Review-Sentiment-Analysis-Research-ML-/README.md

 # Bangla-Food-Review-Sentiment-Analysis-Research

-This is a research (CSE498R) Project of my seniors where I helped creating the dataset and some menial works.
+This is a research (CSE498R) Project of my seniors where I helped creating the dataset and did some menial works.

 Supervisor : Fahmin Ahmed(Afn1)